 - Return XL (Group 1A) at 34 to 68 fl oz/A. See label for treatment programs.
 48-hr reentry.
 Restricted-use pesticide.

 - Apply Vydate C-LV where soil samples indicate less than 50 stubby-root nematodes per 250 cc of soil.
 Precede Vydate with a shank-injected fumigant if stubby-root populations exceed 50 per 250 cc of soil.
 For optimum performance, use 2.1 to 4.2 pints/A in-furrow at planting or 2.1 pints/A between 30 and 40 days after planting Caution Significant damage can occur if first Vydate application is not made before 40 days after planting.
 For best results, all applications other than in-furrow should be made via chemigation.
 See manufacture's label for details on application through sprinkler irrigation systems.
 Always buffer Vydate injection solution to a pH of 5.0 or lower.
 Do not apply within 7 days of harvest.
 Restricted-use pesticide.

 - MeloCon WG for nematode suppression.
 See label for specific application types and timings.
-Can be applied on the day of harvest.
 4-hr reentry.
 O